Philippine scops owl: Diet

 These carnivorous owls prey upon animals such as insects and small mammals.
 During nighttime, they perch in trees where the land is relatively open, which offers them a better view of the surrounding preys.
 They are ferocious feeders and specialize in tearing flesh.
 Their raptorial claws, curved bill and excellent hearing and sighting skill make them powerful predators.
 They have been observed to kill their victim by crushing its head, then breaking every other bone of the body to finally swallow the animal whole.
 This method has cost the lives of many juveniles who suffocate because the prey is too large to swallow.
 Philippine scops owls were also noticed to feed on spider species such as Heteropoda venatoria.

 Reproduction

-Otus megalotis is often spotted alone but has also been seen in monogamous pairs.
+O. megalotis is often spotted alone but has also been seen in monogamous pairs.
 Not a lot of information is known about their reproduction but they are thought to breed throughout the year where females will lay 1 or 2 eggs annually.
 Sexual maturity is reached around the age of 2 but their lifespan is unknown.
 One juvenile with two adults have been witnessed multiple times, which supports the notion that they are monogamous birds that display care by both parents.

 They construct their nests in tree cavities but also among the roots of dead trees on the ground.

+Conservation status

+The International Union for Conservation of Nature has assessed this bird as a Least-concern species as it has a large range and is still locally common in some areas.
+However, despite not being a threatened species, the population is believed to be on the decline.
+This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
+It is also caught for the pet trade.

+Occurs in a many protected areas in Bataan National Park, Bulusan Volcano Natural Park, Angat Watershed Forest Reserve and Northern Sierra Madre Natural Park.
+While all of these areas are protected by law, deforestation, mining, hunting and habitat loss still continue in some of these protected areas.